RomanistHere/MarkALink/README.md

 - Add theme without glitches
 - Add time to notifications
-- Redesign of options page and adding a lot of different settings
+- Redesign options page and add a lot of different settings

 ### Current state

 It's more like MVP (minimum viable product) right now, some features could work poorly, there could be lack of settings or some bugs, I'm sorry if there are.
-Let me know, I want to improve it.
-Still yours, RomanistHere@pm.me
+Let me know, we'll fix it.
+Always yours, RomanistHere@pm.me